 This advanced diagnostic procedure offers the ability to visualize the middle of the small intestine, an area not accessible with traditional upper or lower endoscopies.
 With the use of a longer, more flexible endoscope, coupled with a specialized overtube with a balloon at the end, the endoscopist is able to “inchworm” their way through the small intestine by repeated inflations and deflations of the balloon.
 If lesions are identified, they can then be removed, marked for surgeons to potentially remove at a later time or treated to stop bleeding.

-Though the size of the scope may prohibit the use of this technique in infants, Children’s Colorado published the youngest recorded case, in a three year old patient.
+Though the size of the scope may prohibit the use of this technique in infants, Children’s Colorado published the youngest recorded case, in a 3-year-old patient.

 These procedures can be performed either through the mouth (antegrade) or anus (retrograde), depending on the suspected location of the lesion in question.
 Single balloon enteroscopy procedures may take up to two hours to perform and may require x-rays to help guide the advancement of the scope.

 The most common indications for this procedure include unidentified source of GI bleeding, suspected small intestine inflammatory bowel disease, Crohn’s disease, intestinal polyps and intestinal allergic reactions.
 Our center began performing these procedures in 2007 and typically performs 5-10 procedures per year.